Tony Ardizzone was born and raised on the North Side of Chicago and is the author of eight

 in paperback by Chicago Review Press, and an episodic novel set in Rome, By the Fountain of the

-His work also includes the novel In the Garden of Papa Santuzzu, the interconnected collection
+He has also written the novel In the Garden of Papa Santuzzu, the interconnected collection

 the Indiana University Fiction Workshop.
 A paperback edition of his 1986 book of short stories, The

-Evening News, was published in Spring 2013 by the University of Georgia Press as part of the press's
+Evening News, was released in Spring 2013 by the University of Georgia Press as part of its

-celebration of the 30th anniversary of its Flannery O'Connor Award competition.
+celebration of the 30th anniversary of the Flannery O'Connor Award competition.

 In addition to the Flannery O'Connor Award for Short Fiction, Ardizzone's writing has been awarded